hardyoyo/RodmanPottingerCookbook/recipes/HolidayRoast.md

 the S blade is sharp, so try not to ruin your spatula).
 Once the wet mixture has fully combined, add the chickpea flour to the mix and process for about 45-60 seconds, until a thick and uniform mixture forms.
-Transfer the mixture to the bread loaf paan.
+Transfer the mixture to the bread loaf pan.
 Press the mixture into the pan until it fills it completely and evenly.
 It doesn't have to be perfectly smooth, but you don't want huge lumps.
 Bake for 30 minutes.
 Remove the bread pan and reduce the temperature of the oven to 350°F. Flip the pan onto a parchment-lined baking sheet, and dump out the